island-lang/island-lang.github.io/README.md

 * **[Partially constructed objects](#fixed-fields-and-partially-constructed-objects)** enable the instantiation of classes with one or more missing fields, such that some of the object's functionality becomes inaccessible.
 The language models this "partial" instantiation through special types that explicitly specify which of its fields are known and which are not.
 * **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that provide a generalized way to specify the recognition and capture of patterns that go well beyond the capabilities of the built-in syntax, as well as traditional regular expressions.
 They can capture arbitrary patterns within any type of input stream, as well as be written as polymorphic or higher-order abstractions.
 * **[Class-embedded relations](#logic-programming)** enable logic-programming style relations to be encapsulated within immutable container objects.
 Relations can be defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
+* **[Knowledge-driven programming](#knowledge-driven-programming)** is a novel form of declarative programming where individual values are ascribed semantics via universally referenceable class-like schemas, and computations are fabricated at compile-time, by composing chains of inference rules that derive unknown information entities from known ones.

 ## Implementation state